sjsjcezar/PemdasPrototype/README.md

 # 🔢 Math Warriors Prototype [Tentative Name!]

 **Math Warriors** is a 2D turn-based strategy MOBILE game (BEED Thesis Project) in which players solve order‐of‐operations math problems (MDAS/PEMDAS) to progress through levels.

-*Please note: This is an early prototype—only screenshots are available, and the game is not yet playable.
-To playtest or review the build, please contact me, the developer directly.*
+> *Please note: This is an early prototype—only screenshots are available, and the game is not yet playable.
+Playtesting is not available as of the moment.*

 ![MWCover](Level_2_MW_2.png)